-Sen. Johnson, Jack , Rep. Lamberth, William Sponsors.
-Requires the department of agriculture to develop a grant program within the farmland preservation fund for farmland and forestland owners to enroll their land in a Summary: permanent conservation easement held by a qualified easement holder under certain conditions.
+Sponsors: Sen. Johnson, Jack , Rep. Lamberth, William

+Summary: Requires the department of agriculture to develop a grant program within the farmland preservation fund for farmland and forestland owners to enroll their land in a permanent conservation easement held by a qualified easement holder under certain conditions.
 Provides that governmental entities are not eligible to participate in a grant program.
-Part of Administration Package Amendment House Agriculture and Natural Resources Subcommittee amendment 1 (005831) Establishes a grant program for conservation easements.
-Allows qualified nonprofit Summary: organizations to apply for grants to help landowners enroll their land in conservation easements, with specific conditions for maintaining the easements.
-Clarifies that government entities are not eligible for these grants.
-(Dated February 16, 2025) STATE GOVERNMENT REVENUE Farmland Preservation Fund FY25-26 \$25,000,000 EXPENDITURES General Fund FY25-26 \$25,000,000 Fiscal Note: OTHER FISCAL IMPACT The timing and amount of expenditures from the Farmland Preservation Fund for agricultural easements cannot reasonably be estimated.
-The Governor's proposed FY25-26 budget, on page B-354, recognizes a one-time appropriation of \$25,000,000 to fund the Farmland Preservation Fund within the Department of Aariculture.
-Senate Status: 03/13/25 - Senate passed.
-03/26/25 - Set for House Agriculture & Natural Resources Committee 04/01/25.
-House Status: Caption: AN ACT to amend Tennessee Code Annotated, Title 43, Chapter 1, Part 1, relative to the farmland preservation fund.
+Part of Administration Package.

+Amendment House Agriculture and Natural Resources Committee amendment 1 (005831) Establishes a grant program for conservation easements.
+Allows qualified nonprofit organizations to apply for grants to help landowners enroll their land in conservation easements, with specific conditions for maintaining the easements.
+Clarifies that organizations of apply to apply the properties of the first and the second of the seco government entities are not eligible for these grants.

+Fiscal Note: (Dated February 16, 2025) STATE GOVERNMENT REVENUE Farmland Preservation Fund FY25-26 \$25,000,000 EXPENDITURES General Fund FY25-26 \$25,000,000 of Agriculture.

+OTHER FISCAL IMPACT The timing and amount of expenditures from the Farmland Preservation Fund for agricultural easements cannot reasonably be estimated.
+The Governor's proposed FY25-26 budget, on page B-354, recognizes a one-time appropriation of \$25,000,000 to fund the Farmland Preservation Fund within the Department

+House Status: 04/02/25 - Set for House Government Operations Committee 04/07/25.

+Caption: AN ACT to amend Tennessee Code Annotated, Title 43, Chapter 1, Part 1, relative to the farmland preservation fund.

 SB216/HB196 CRIMINAL LAW: Fine for conveyance by general warranty deed with knowledge of existing liens.

-Sponsors: Sen. Taylor, Brent, Rep. Leatherwood, Tom
+Sponsors: Sen. Taylor, Brent , Rep. Leatherwood, Tom